 Strategy: The OIG will continue to maintain a formal memorandum of understanding with the General Services Administration's (GSA) OIG to provide for the temporary assignment of professional criminal investigators as needed.
 OIG auditors will screen allegations and other indications of possible misconduct to determine whether there is a sufficient basis for investigation.
-If so, the OIG will, as appropriate, either refer the case to another investigative authority, request the temporary assignment of a criminal investigator from GSA's OIG, or investigate the case as a civil matter with the expectation that, after the necessary evidence is gathered and evaluated, the matter will be referred to NEA management for administrative action.
+If so, the OIG will, as appropriate, either refer the case to another investigator from GSA's OIG, or investigate the case as a civil matter with the expectation that, after the necessary evidence is gathered and evaluated, the matter will be referred to NEA management for administrative action.